Verdun, Quebec: Recreation

 Recreational facilities include the Verdun Auditorium, a hockey arena and concert hall, the home of the now defunct Junior de Montréal team.

 Expansive parks (L'Honorable-George-O'Reilly, Mgr-J-A-Richard, and Arthur-Therrien) with bike paths line the banks of the St. Lawrence River, making Verdun one of the few parts of the Island of Montreal to open onto the whole length of its waterfront, a legacy of the flooding that once impeded settlement.
 The waterfront also features the Verdun Natatorium, public-access docks and a marina, an open-air dancing shell, a lawn bowling green, and football, baseball, and soccer fields.
 In 2019, a public beach was opened behind the Auditorium.

 Cycling is also available along the Canal de l'Aqueduc on the opposite edge of the borough; on rue de Verdun; and around and through Nuns' Island, including the cycle-accessible Champlain Bridge ice structure connecting to Île Notre-Dame and the south shore.

 Another of the borough's major green spaces, the Domaine Saint-Paul (Boisé de l'Île-des-Sœurs), preserves the natural woodland of Nuns' Island, home to more than a hundred species of birds as well as the scarce brown snake.
 Trails lead through the woodland.
 The campus of the Douglas Hospital is also a major green space open to the public.

 The borough's community centres are the Centre communautaire Marcel-Giroux, near the borough hall; the Centre communautaire Elgar on Nuns' Island; and the Centre culturel de Verdun, in the western part of the borough.
 The latter two facilities include public libraries and art exhibition spaces.

 Government

 Municipal

 Verdun is governed by a borough council consisting of the borough mayor and of one city councillor and two borough councillors elected by each of two council districts, for a total of seven members.
 The borough mayor and the two city councillors represent Verdun on Montreal City Council.

 As of the November 7, 2021 Montreal municipal election, the current borough council consists of the following councillors:

 Federal and provincial

 The borough is part of the federal ridings of LaSalle—Émard—Verdun and Ville-Marie—Le Sud-Ouest—Île-des-Sœurs and is coextensive with the provincial riding of Verdun.

 Education

-Primary and secondary schools
+Elementary and high schools

 The Commission scolaire Marguerite-Bourgeoys (CSMB) operates Francophone public schools.